Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Results

 \subsection{Scientific Evidence Evaluation Task}

 Using equations similar to \ref{democrat} for the skin cream and gun control experiment, we compute $\beta$ values across all four answer conditions for all models.
 The $\beta$ values are shown in Figure \ref{evidence_eval}. \\ \\ \textbf{Induced Political Persona Biases Evaluation of Gun Control Evidence.} We observe that for models like Llama2, Mistral, WizardLM2, and GPT-3.5 when the correct answer to the experiment is \textit{Crime Decreases}, a Democrat persona is more likely to get the answer right than a Republican persona, up to 90\% in the case of GPT-3.5.
-Similarly, for models Llama2 and Llama3.1, when the correct answer is \textit{Crime Increases}, a Republican persona is up to 30\% more likely to get the answer right as compared to a Democrat persona.
-A manual examination of the answers provided by open-source models reveals that 46\% of the answers contain explicit references to political identity, with many explicitly stating their induced political beliefs, such as Republican personas starting with ``\textit{As a Republican, I must emphasize the importance of individual freedom and self-defense...}" or Democrat personas starting with ``\textit{As a Democrat, I believe in prioritizing public safety and the well-being of our communities...}".
+Similarly, for models Llama2 and Llama3.1, when the correct answer is \textit{Crime Increases}, a Republican persona is up to 30\% more likely to get the answer right as compared to a Democrat persona (refer to Appendix \textsection \ref{base_rate} and \textsection \ref{low_accuracy} for an extended discussion of the results).

+A manual examination of the answers by open-source models shows that 46\% of the answers contain explicit references to political identity, with many explicitly stating their induced political beliefs, such as Republican personas starting with ``\textit{As a Republican, I must emphasize the importance of individual freedom and self-defense...}" or Democrat personas starting with ``\textit{As a Democrat, I believe in prioritizing public safety and the well-being of our communities...}".
 In contrast, for the skin cream experiment, the $\beta$ values are closer to 0.

-It must be noted that across all models, we observe a base-rate fallacy, where models are predisposed to predicting a specific answer --- potentially suggesting a training data bias.
-We discuss this in Appendix \textsection \ref{base_rate}.
-Additionally, surprisingly GPT-4 and GPT-4o-mini perform poorly at this task, with a 0\% accuracy rate.
-We discuss potential explanations in Appendix \textsection \ref{low_accuracy}.